topst-development/Documentation/TOPST-D3/official images.md

 # Official Images for TOPST D3

-Official of TOPST D3 is based on Linux OS.
+Official of TOPST D3 is based on Ubuntu 22.04.
 You can download the image file here.

 <img src="https://github.com/topst-development/Documentation/assets/161264431/83d93c78-6437-4f96-a0bf-23f22da1aba1">